How to set your favorite scenes and accessories in Home app

 - Launch the Home app.

+Swipe to the left or right to navigate to the room that the accessory is in.

-- Tap and hold an accessory you'd like to make a favorite.
+- Tap and hold or 3D Touch an Accessory you'd like to make a favorite.

-- Tap Details.
+- Tap Settings.

 Toggle on Include in Favorites.